FloAvis/MultiLabel-PFN/README.md

 The repository contains the code used for the dataset preprocessing, preliminary analyses and PT prediction approaches.

-The repositroy containing the code for the retrainign of TabPFN and TabICL for MA can be found [here](https://github.com/FloAvis/MultiLabel-PFN/).
+The repositroy containing the code for the retraining of TabPFN and TabICL for model adaption can be found [here](https://github.com/FloAvis/MultiLabel-PFN/).

 ## Getting Started